Hosted by the College of Arts and Humanities.

 This interdisciplinary conference uses the tools of the arts, humanities, social sciences and other fields to address challenges faced by women and girls around the world, both historically and today.
-We invite scholars from all academic disciplines to submit proposals that explore these topics and shed light on women’s efforts to effect social change.

 Through the study of the past and present of both local and global activism, the conference will engage researchers interested in the artistic, economic, educational, ethical, historical, literary, philosophical, political, psychological, religious and social dimensions of women’s lives and resistance.

 Topics may include, but are not limited to:

 - Social Movements / Protest Movements

 - Global Feminism / Anti-Feminism / History of Feminism